tony-waters/tony-waters.github.io/_posts/2026-04-07-rest1-modelling-aggregates-in-spring-boot-jpa-2.md

 - Customer → Ticket (1–many)
 - Ticket → Tag (many–many)

-The key question is not how these relate in JPA —
-but how they should be **grouped for consistency**.
+The key question is how these entities should be **grouped for consistency**.

 ---